Porta Orientale Barrier 1840, aquatint by an anonymous artist

 Description

 Porta Orientale Barrier 1840, aquatint by an anonymous artist.
 Featured in the work "Souvenir de Milan" published in Milan at Bossi Antonio Piazza del Duomo no. 4079 [1828-40].
-“Mediolan in Old Prints” Paolo Arrigoni 1969 volume I, page 54.
+“Mediolan in Old Prints” Paolo Arrigoni 1969 volume I, p.
+54.

-Today known as Porta Venezia, it was built between 1826 and 1828 according to the design of Brescia architect Rodolfo Vantini, following a competition announced in 1826 (which involved 32 participants).
+Today known as Porta Venezia, it was built between 1826 and 1828 according to the design by Brescia architect Rodolfo Vantini, following a competition announced in 1826 (which involved 32 participants).
 In 1833, statues and reliefs were added, giving the work its final appearance.

 Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, characterized by significant influence from Roman and Greek decorative motifs.
+It originated during Napoleon's reign, characterized by significant similarities and references to Roman and Greek ornamentation.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is often designed with a strong resemblance to the historical period.
+Today, we can observe how much influence the Baroque style has on modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
 Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
 These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
 They also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.

 Attributes / Details